reqT/reqT/docs/lab1.md

 ```
 * Section: features has
-  * Feature: checkIn has Gist: Guests can be checked in upon arrival.
+  * Feature: checkIn has
+    * Gist: Guests can be checked in upon arrival.
-  * Feature: checkOut has Gist: Guests can be checked out after paying and leaving.
+  * Feature: checkOut has
+    * Gist: Guests can be checked out after paying and leaving.
-  * Feature: roomSearch has Gist: Receptionists can find available rooms based on search criteria.
+  * Feature: roomSearch has
+    * Gist: Receptionists can find available rooms based on search criteria.
-  * Feature: webBooking has Gist: A guest can book a future stay via a web interface.
+  * Feature: webBooking has
+    * Gist: A guest can book a future stay via a web interface.
   * Feature: groupCheckIn has
     * Gist: Many guest arriving simultaneously can be checked in as a group.
 ```

 * Append the Section to your Tree.
+Select different Model unparsing using the

 * Use the menu item *Keep Distinct Entities* in the **Tools** menu.
 Note that the tools in the Tool menu operate on the contents of the Editor pane.